christosmito/express-jwt-auth-flow/README.md

 ## Notice
 The forgot password functionality works like this:
-First the user goes to /forgot-password route and fills the email, password, newPassword, confirmNewPassword inputs.
-Then an email is sent to the provided email with a reset token link that is valid for 10 minutes and when the user redirects to this link must provide the password and the confirmPassword in order to save new password.
+First the user goes to /forgot-password route and fills their email.
+Then an email is sent to the provided email with a reset token link that is valid for 10 minutes and when the user redirects to that link must provide the password and the confirmPassword in order to change their password.

 ## Response